CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250324-persona_and_goals.md

 ### Secondary persona

-Secondary persona is mostly satisfied with the primary persona’s interface.
+Secondary persona is mostly satisfied with the primary persona's interface.
-It has specific additional needs that can be accommodated without upsetting the product’s ability to serve the primary persona.
+It has specific additional needs that can be accommodated without upsetting the product's ability to serve the primary persona.

 Designers should design for the primary, and then adjust the design to accommodate the secondary.